-Up until the last five years, businesses would have had to spend a lot of money attempting to gauge and understand the habits of their customers.
+Until recently, businesses aimed at business growth through Instagram had to spend heavily to understand customer habits.
 Businesses would have to do focus groups, phone polls, and very expensive market research.
-Now, even the smallest business owners have access to far more information about their customers than ever before and instagram metrics can help with this.
+Now, even the smallest business owners have access to far more information about their customers than ever before and Instagram metrics can help with this.
 All you need to know is what it is and how to use it.

 As a beginner in the world of social media marketing you are definitely aware of likes, follows, and shares.
 You might have heard of some other forms of metrics like conversion, reach, and watch time, but what do they actually mean to your business and customer base?

 The data that your social media provides you with fits into these three broad categories:

 - Brand Awareness: how much attention and understanding your brand gets from social media, these are impressions

 - Engagement: how your audience interacts with your content, such as likes, comments shares, etc,

 - Conversion: how effective and persuasive your content strategy on social media really is.
 This is basically the amount of social media viewers who go on to further interact with your business, such as purchasing etc.

 These three concepts and their metrics are vital for your understanding and hence harnessing the power of social media for your business.

 Now, to be able to get useful data to help you understand your audience and these concepts, there are also three things you need to do:

 - Pick which metric you are most interested in tracking, in line with your current business goals;